Laboratory Members

 The lab is growing and looking for dedicated and creative individuals interested in molecular evolution!

 Positions are available for graduate students, post-doctoral researchers, and short term (< 2 years) research technicians.
-Positions for undergraduate researchers are also be available as research needs expand.
+Positions for undergraduate researchers may also be available as research needs expand.

 Interested individuals should send a CV and a couple of sentences stating experience and skills, research interests, and future goals to bphm@purdue.edu.